joey-qytyku/OS-90-i386/docs/README.md

 The goal of OS/90 is to create an operating system for very old computers that maximizes DOS compatibility.
 The DOS compatibility, which extends to some drivers, will hopefully make this OS more useful, as I doubt many developers are going to make 32-bit native drivers.
 I also thought it would be more fun to work on a DOS/Windows-like operating system.
 Unix seems done to death in the OSDev community, probably because most of us use Unix-like tools to do our work.

+# FAQ

+Q: Is OS/90 a real operating system or an interface for DOS?
+A: I think it is an operating system.
+It has a multitasking kernel and driver interface, as well as 16-bit and 32-bit userspace.
+It is similar to Windows 3.1 enhanced mode and 95, both of which I consider to be operating systems.
+Despite this, DOS is a critical component.

+Q: Is there plug and play support?
+A: Yes, using PnP BIOS.
+There will never be plug and play COM (serial) device PnP.
+Just use Windows 95 for that.
+16-bit plug-and-play drivers should be avoided as the OS will reassign ISA resources so there is no way of letting the driver know.
+There is usually a way of disabling PnP operation so that the old ISA mode is used.

+Q: Which PC busses are supported?
+A: Theoretically all of them, but ISA and PCI are sure to work best

+Q: Does this run on modern computers?
+A: As long as it has a PC BIOS (even EFI-CSM) and 32-bit disk access is turned off (or IDE compatibility) for using SATA drives, there should be no problems.
+PCIe is compatible with PCI.

 ## Pipe Dreams